HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 cmake --build $folder
 ```

-which will find the reqired dependencies for our program and prepare `Makefile` (first call to `cmake`) and then compile the application (second `cmake`).
-The executables are located in the `build-gnu-test` files under subfolder `examples`
+The `cmake` searches for the reqired software dependencies and generates a `Makefile` (the first run of `cmake`).
+In the second run, it compiles (builds) the application.
+The resulting executable files are located in the `build-gnu-test` directory under  `examples` subfolder.

-Now, the ChASE is compiled, we can create a simple script file describing our job.
+Once ChASE is compiled, we can create a simple script to define our job.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>